bgyoo970/Java-Photo-Album/readme.txt

  *
  * Brian Yoo
  */

+ *** All use of this code must comply with the Rutgers University Code of Student Conduct.

 Upon running the applicaiton, an login page will prompt for a user name.
 To create a new user, one must log into the admin account by typing in "admin".
 This will bring you to the administrator frame